-The term of our employment agreement with Mr. Mahoney lasts until either the Company or Mr. Mahoney terminates his employment by giving notice to the other party or his employment terminates due to his death.
-Pursuant to the employment agreement, Mr. Mahoney is entitled to receive an annual base salary of \$442,260, subject to change from time to time by the Company, and the opportunity to earn an annual performance-based bonus, with an initial target bonus opportunity of 40% of his annual base salary.
-In addition, if Mr. Mahoney's employment with us is terminated as a result of his death or disability, by the Company without Cause, or by Mr. Mahoney for Good Reason, he will be entitled to receive (a) a lump sum payment equal to his annual base salary plus \$16,500, (b) a prorated portion (or, if the termination occurs during the 12 months following a change in control, 100%) of his target bonus for the year of termination and (c) accelerated vesting of all of his then-unvested time-vesting equity that would have, absent termination, become vested within 12 months following termination (or, if the termination occurs during the 12 months following a change in control, full accelerated vesting of all of his then-unvested time-vesting equity that would have, absent termination, become vested within 12 months following termination (or, if the termination occurs during the 12 months following a change in control, full accelerated vesting of all of his then-unvested time-vesting equity).
+The term of our amended and restated employment agreement with Mr. Mahoney lasts until either the Company or Mr. Mahoney terminates his employment by giving notice to the other party or his employment terminates due to his death.
+Pursuant to the amended and restated employment agreement, Mr. Mahoney is entitled to receive an annual base salary of \$442,260, subject to change from time to time by the Company, and the opportunity to earn an annual performance-based bonus, with an initial target bonus opportunity of 40% of his annual base salary.
+In addition, if Mr. Mahoney's employment with us is terminated as a result of his death or disability, by the Company without Cause, or by Mr. Mahoney for Good Reason, he will be entitled to receive (a) a lump sum payment equal to his annual base salary plus \$16,500, (b) a prorated portion (or, if the termination occurs during the 12 months following a change in control, 100%) of his then-unvested time-vesting equity that would have, absent termination, become vested within 12 months following termination (or, if the termination occurs during the 12 months following a change in control, full accelerated vesting of all of his then-unvested time-vesting equity).
 Mr. Mahoney's right to receive these severance payments and benefits is subject to his execution and non-revocation of a release of claims for the benefit of the Company and his compliance with certain confidentiality obligations and restrictive covenants.